Syracuse Madrid Center

 Transferring Funds

 Family members may send you money during the semester by depositing money in a U.S. bank account accessible through ATMs or by wiring money to any MoneyGram or Western Union office for pickup.
-During Orientation, you will be provided with a Spark Prepaid MasterCard for your transportation allowance.
-Family members may also transfer money directly to your Spark card though it entails a fee.
 For complete advice on transferring money overseas, check with your bank.

 Students may also want to consider a Charles Schwab debit card or a Wise international card to avoid transaction fees.